 - 1 teaspoon juniper berries

-- 1 teaspoon lovage
+- 1 tablespoon lovage

-- chives to garnish
+- chives for serving

 - Blanch the bones: place the bones in a pot and pour with hot water.
 Strain the water and rinse the bones in a sieve with warm water.
-Blanching removes bone splinters and cleans the bones.

 - Cut Tafelspitz into thin slices, against the fibers.